Improved thermal area law and quasi-linear time algorithm for quantum Gibbs states: Further discussions

 \subsection{Real time evolution}

 Our analyses can be partially applied to real-time evolution.
 In this case, we approximate the unitary time evolution $e^{-iHt}$ instead of the quantum Gibbs state $e^{-\beta H}$.
 The most essential difference is that the random-walk-like behavior [i.e., Eq.~\eqref{random_walk_exponential}] cannot be justified.
-Mathematically, Lemma~\ref{lem:low_deg_poly} below is only applicable to imaginary time evolution.
+Mathematically, the polynomial approximation based on Eq.~\eqref{random_walk_exponential} (see also~Lemma~\ref{sup_lem:low_deg_poly}) is only applicable to imaginary time evolution.
 Hence, the MPO approximation of $e^{-iHt}$ requires the bond dimensions of $e^{\orderof{t}}$ instead of $e^{\orderof{t^{2/3}}}$.
 This is expected and consistent with the numerical calculations and the theoretical upper bound~\cite{PhysRevA.76.052319,PhysRevLett.97.150404,PhysRevLett.111.170501,Marien2016}.

 Still, our results on the quasi-linear time algorithm can be also applied to real-time evolution, where we utilize only the Taylor expansion~\eqref{Taylor_exp_Phi}.
+Let us approximate the unitary time evolution $e^{-iHt}$ by using a MPO $M_t$.
+For an arbitrary quantum state $\ket{\psi}$, we obtain

-By applying Theorem~\ref{thm:quasi-linear_algorithm} to the case of $\beta=it$ and $p=\infty$, we can obtain the following corollary: \begin{corol} For arbitrary $t$, we can efficiently compute a matrix product operator $M_t$ that approximates $e^{-i Ht}$ in the sense that
+Recall that the Schatten norm with $p=\infty$ is equivalent to the operator norm.
+Hence, by applying Theorem~\ref{thm:quasi-linear_algorithm} to the case of $\beta=it$ and $p=\infty$, we can obtain the following corollary: \begin{corol} For arbitrary $t$, we can efficiently compute a matrix product operator $M_t$ that approximates $e^{-i Ht}$ in the sense that

 where the bond dimension of $M_t$ is given by $\exp \left[\tOrder(|t|)+ \tOrder \br{ \sqrt{|t| \log (n)}} \right]$.
 The computational time to calculate $M_t$ is given by

 \end{corol} For $|t|\lesssim \log(n)$, our result gives a quasi-linear computational cost for $n$; thus, it is better than the previous computational cost $e^{\orderof{t} + \orderof{\log (n/\epsilon )}}$, which is derived from the Lieb-Robinson bound~\cite{PhysRevLett.97.157202,PhysRevB.77.144302}.
 However, for $|t|\gtrsim \log(n)$, the computational cost~\eqref{comp_real_time} grows exponentially with $t$, and has the same limitation as the previous methods.